 Editors Toronto’s executive is elected each May at the branch AGM, and any Editors Toronto member may apply for a position.
-Here is the group that will be representing you for 2016–17.
+Here is the group that will be representing you for 2017–18.

-Member relations chair: Marg Anne Morrison
+Treasurer: Marg Anne Morrison

 After working in-house for almost 25 years at two book publishers (Between the Lines Press and Annick Press), in 2004 Marg Anne started Morrison Publishing Management, which offers editorial, consulting, and management services to Canadian publishers.
 She taught in the book and magazine publishing program at Centennial College for seven years and was the executive director of the Ontario Book Publishers Organization for nine years.
 Marg Anne sits on the board and is the treasurer of the Book and Periodical Council.
 She joined the Freedom of Expression Committee in 2004 as the Editors Canada representative and has been its chair since 2009.

-Member relations vice-chair: Deven Knill
+Member communications chair: Deven Knill

-Deven holds a journalism degree from Ryerson and has recently returned to the university to work on a publishing certificate.
+Deven holds a journalism degree from Ryerson and has returned to the university to work on her publishing certificate.
 She has industry experience in marketing and communications, media, and content development.
-Deven loves reading, travelling, and knitting.
+Deven is currently employed as a content editor at Edkent Media where she develops and executes clients’ content marketing strategies.
+In her spare time, she enjoys reading, travelling, and knitting.

-Publications chair (and BoldFace editor-in-chief): Carol Harrison
+BoldFace Editor-in-chief: Carol Harrison

-Programs chair: Julie-Anne Mendoza
+Programs chair: Lee Parpart

-This page was copy edited by Sylvia McCluskey.
+This page was copy edited byJeny Nussey.